 PhD Pre-candidate, Health Behavior & Health Education

-May 9, 2017, Health Behavior and Health Education, PhD, Students, Global Public Health
+May 9, 2017, Health Behavior and Health Education, PhD, Students, Global Public Health, LGBT Health

 I was Pre-Med in undergrad.
 I was all set to go to medical school.
 I had taken the MCAT, applied to schools, was getting interviews.
 But then I took a public health class the first semester of my senior year at Michigan.
 It oriented me to looking at things through a different lens.
 We were talking about health, not medicine or pathogens.
 I thought, “This makes so much more sense.”
 I decided to stop going to med school interviews and look into public health graduate programs instead.

 Michigan wasn’t actually my top choice for my PhD.
 But the reason I came here was the investment I felt from the school, the faculty and my advisor when I was accepted.
 They showed me that I could come here and do the work I was passionate about, and that they would support that.

 The fellowships I have received have allowed me to focus on my own research interests, which is setting me up to become an independent scholar and researcher.
 This is what a PhD program is all about.

 Right now, I’m working with the LGBT community in Macedonia, Serbia and other Balkan countries.
 My parents are from Macedonia.
 I think they’ve come to appreciate me trying to make change there.

 My research focuses on looking at the fundamental structural factors that impact health, through a human rights framework.
 For example, when we say that LGBT people have more mental health issues, I ask why.
 What are the underlying things—societal structures and human rights issues—that are causing this?